livebook-dev/livebook/docs/cluster_notebook.md

 ## Connect to your Phoenix app in production

-When [developing and deploying Livebook app](deploy_app.md) that integrates with a Phoenix app, we need a way to handle the connection between them both during development and also in production.
+When [developing and deploying a Livebook app](deploy_app.md) that integrates with a Phoenix app, you need a way to handle the connection between them during both development and production.

 To support both environments, use Livebook secrets to make the connection between your notebook and your Phoenix app configurable.